gbogard/nix-config/README.md

 cd Projects/
 git clone git@github.com:gbogard/dotfiles.git

-# Generate the details for the current computer
-chmod +x Projects/dotfiles/generate-machine.sh
-./Projects/dotfiles/generate-machine.sh

-# Create a symlink from the dotfiles folder to the .config folder
+# Create a symlink from a machine's folder folder to the .config folder
-ln -s ~/Projects/dotfiles/.config/nixpkgs ~/.config
+ln -s ~/Projects/dotfiles/machines/work-mac/home.nix ~/.config/nixpkgs

 # Switch to the new config
 home-manager switch